betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 They are often expressed via `#ifdef`s and seen as an efficient way to reuse and extend already written code.
 This leads to incompatible software variants for downstream developers and users.

-Although modern package managers assist with the control of variants and modern build systems allow to propagate options at configuration time, the problem of a combinatoric explosion continues to exist and complicates user-friendly deployments.
+Although modern package managers assist with the control of variants and modern build systems allow to propagate options at configuration time, the problem of a combinatorial explosion continues to exist and complicates user-friendly deployments.

-Designing binary variants as strict extensions without breaking API and runtime behavior once selected is a way to address this problem.
+Designing binary variants as strict *functionality extensions*, without breaking API and runtime behavior once selected, is a way to address this problem.
 As a result, deployment is simpler, development against multiple variants is faster, testing time can be reduced, and documentations can be simplified.

 ### Author Bio